faisalhasan00/Java-CRUD-Operations-with-Oracle-Database/README.md

-  # Java-CRUD-Operations-with-Oracle-Database
+ Java CRUD Operations with Oracle Database
-This project demonstrates a CRUD (Create, Read, Update, Delete) operation using Java with an Oracle Database.
+This project demonstrates CRUD (Create, Read, Update, Delete) operations using Java with an Oracle Database.
 The application allows users to manage product records in a database table through a console-based interface.

-<h2>Features</h2>
+🚀 Features
 Add Product: Insert a new product into the database.
 View Products: Display all products or a specific product by its code.
 Update Product: Modify the price and quantity of an existing product.